Romain Rolland

 Romain Rolland ([ʁɔmɛ̃ ʁɔlɑ̃]; 29 January 1866 – 30 December 1944) was a French dramatist, novelist, essayist, art historian and mystic who was awarded the Nobel Prize for Literature in 1915 "as a tribute to the lofty idealism of his literary production and to the sympathy and love of truth with which he has described different types of human beings".

-He was a leading supporter of Joseph Stalin in France and is also noted for his correspondence with and influence on Sigmund Freud.
+He was an admirer of Mahatma Gandhi and Rabindranath Tagore, wrote a still relevant biography of Gandhi, and is also noted for his correspondence with numerous writers and thinkers across the globe including Maxim Gorki, Rabindranath Tagore and Sigmund Freud.

 Biography

 Rolland was born in Clamecy, Nièvre into a family that had both wealthy townspeople and farmers in its lineage.
 Writing introspectively in his Voyage intérieur (1942), he sees himself as a representative of an "antique species".
 He would cast these ancestors in Colas Breugnon (1919).

 Accepted to the École normale supérieure in 1886, he first studied philosophy, but his independence of spirit led him to abandon that so as not to submit to the dominant ideology.
 He received his degree in history in 1889 and spent two years in Rome, where his encounter with Malwida von Meysenbug–who had been a friend of Nietzsche and of Wagner–and his discovery of Italian masterpieces were decisive for the development of his thought.
 When he returned to France in 1895, he received his doctoral degree with his thesis Les origines du théâtre lyrique moderne.
 Histoire de l’opéra en Europe avant Lulli et Scarlatti (The origins of modern lyric theatre.
 A History of Opera in Europe before Lully and Scarlatti).
 For the next two decades, he taught at various lycées in Paris before directing the newly established music school of the École des Hautes Études Sociales from 1902 to 1911.
 In 1903 he was appointed to the first chair of music history at the Sorbonne, he also directed briefly in 1911 the musical section at the French Institute in Florence.

-His first book was published in 1902, when he was 36 years old.
+His first book was published in 1902 when he was 36 years old.
 Through his advocacy for a 'people's theatre', he made a significant contribution towards the democratization of the theatre.
 As a humanist, he embraced the work of the philosophers of India ("Conversations with Rabindranath Tagore" and Mohandas Gandhi).
 Rolland was strongly influenced by the Vedanta philosophy of India, primarily through the works of Swami Vivekananda.